maphew/zadam-trilium-wiki/Synchronization.md

 ### Setup synchronization from sync server to desktop instance

-This is used when you already have sync server and you want to set up desktop instance to sync with (from) it.
+This is used when you already have sync server, and you want to set up a desktop instance to sync with (from) it.

 Here we assume that you downloaded [the most recent release](https://github.com/zadam/trilium/releases/latest) for your platform, unzipped it and ran it.

-Since the desktop instance is completely empty, it will first ask if you want to create initial document or you want to set up sync with sync server - you need to choose the second option.
+Since the desktop instance is completely empty, it will first ask if you want to create an initial document, or you want to set up sync with sync server - you need to choose the second option.

 [[images/sync-init.png]]